 Steve has a passion for music, and as a musician of over 30 years, plays a number of instruments and works with a variety of professional and community groups performing at various festivals, in pubs, classical concerts, at weddings and in musicals, around Tasmania and the Mainland.

 Frith Loone Producer

-Frith has a passion for theatre and live art that collaborates with community.
-Since 2002, she has worked in various capacities on a myriad of productions, since studying performing arts at the University of Tasmania.
+Frith has a passion for producing incredible events and live art.
+In the last 15 years she has worked in various capacities on a myriad of productions, since studying performing arts at the University of Tasmania.
 She has worked as a performer, stage manager, costume designer and director both locally and abroad, for Edinburgh Fringe, Adelaide Fringe, Melbourne Festival, Feast Festival, Hobart Summer Festival, Festivale, Tasdance, and Tasmanian Circus Festival among others.
-For six years she co-owned and was licensee of Fresh on Charles.
-She is currently Producer at Junction Arts Festival, after previous involvement as Program Coordinator working directly with the Festival’s international visiting artists.
+Frith was awarded Tourism Northern Tasmania's award for Event Extraordinaire at the 2016 Champions of Tourism awards.
+This is Frith's 6th year at Junction.

 Ryan Limb Production Manager

 Ryan has been involved in the Tasmanian events industry for a long time, forging a career in the industry as an enthusiastic and hardworking Production manager.
 His experience includes numerous Junction Festivals, working closely with Launceston College, holding the position as co-director of Party in the Paddock while playing an active role in the Tasmanian music industry.